spatialthoughts/qgis-tutorials/source/docs/3/basic_vector_styling.rst

   .. image:: /static/3/basic_vector_styling/images/10.png
      :align: center

 11. While a Categorized view is useful, this layer contains too-many categories for one to meaningfully interpret the map.
 A better approach would be to group certain type of fuel categories and reduce the number of classes.
 Let's try to create 3 categories - **Renewable fuel**, **Non-renewable fuel** and **Other**.
 Select ``Rule-based`` renderer.
-Select all but one rules by holding the :kbd:`Ctrl` key and clicking on each row.
+We want to delete all the categories except the top one.
+Select the second category from the top, hold the :kbd:`Shift` key and click the bottom category.
+This will select all the categories except the top one.
 Once selected, click the :guilabel:`Remove selected rules` button to delete them.

   .. image:: /static/3/basic_vector_styling/images/11.png
      :align: center